+As a Diocese, we are as committed to supporting the development of SSMs.
+Ministerial Development Review (MDR) is about investment, and not simply a 'process'.

-This is administered and runs in exactly the same way for all clergy, whether they are stipendiary or SSM.
-Those who are SSM are encouraged to engage as actively as they can in the process, as it is not about appraisal, but about equipping, resourcing and encouraging those involved in ministry.
-SSMs are therefore requested to prioritise MDR at every stage of the process.
-At the various stages of the process, SSMs may wish to consult the Bishop's Officer for Self-Supporting Ordained Ministry for further support and guidance and should feel entirely free to do so.
+MDR is administered and runs in exactly the same way for all clergy, whether they are stipendiary, SSM or an SSM Incumbent.
+All are encouraged to engage as actively as they can in the process.

+Ministry Review is not about appraisal, but about equipping, resourcing and encouraging those involved in ministry.
+Although SSMs may be 'time poor', they are nevertheless requested to prioritise MDR at every stage of the process.

-It is worth stating that MDR for SSMs should reference and make explicit any aspects of ministry that are not parochial the SSM is engaged in, and this should always include secular work commitments (whether they are deemed a focus of ministry of not) and/or care commitments.
+It is worth stating that MDR for SSMs should reference and make explicit any aspects of ministry the SSM is engaged in that are not parochial, and this should always include secular work commitments (whether they are deemed a focus of ministry of not) and/or care commitments.